Filip Kuijken

 The force needed to lift up the strings, is equal to the force (Kg/df), pushing downwards on the bridge.

-Before measuring the tension, first let’s have a closer look at the string angles used on different period instruments.
+Before measuring the downforce, first let’s have a closer look at the string angles used on different period instruments.
 On the previous page, we saw the string angles were made increasingly steeper over time.

 It is very easy to learn what the average standard string angle for modern violins is.
 There are modern violins all around us, so it is easy to measure !